Akash-Maurya-0899/esigmapy/README.md

 ## :green_square: ESIGMASur

-`ESIGMASur` is a fast time-domain surrogate model of `InspiralESIGMA`: the inspiral (2,2)-mode of `ESIGMAHM`.
+`ESIGMASur` is a fast time-domain surrogate model of inspiral (2,2)-mode of `ESIGMAHM`.

 ### Installation
 * Install `ESIGMAPy` by running: `pip install esigmapy`.
-  It **does not** require the custom LALSuite installation, NR surrogate data file, or any additional configuration above.
+  It **does not** require the custom LALSuite installation above.

-  **Note:** `ESIGMASur` currently supports Python <= 3.12, owing to a compatibility restriction in [`tpi-splines`](https://github.com/mpuerrer/TPI), a dependency of `ESIGMASur`.
+  **Note 1:** `ESIGMASur` currently supports Python <= 3.12, owing to a compatibility restriction in [`tpi-splines`](https://github.com/mpuerrer/TPI), a dependency of `ESIGMASur`.

 * Download the surrogate data files of `ESIGMASur`, which can be found [here](https://github.com/Akash-Maurya-0899/esigmapy/tree/surrogate/esigmapy/esigmaSur/data).
 Next, set the shell environment variable `ESIGMASUR_DATA_PATH` to the directory where you keep these surrogate data files by running: `export ESIGMASUR_DATA_PATH="/path/to/ESIGMASur"`.

+* Using the inspiral-only surrogate `InspiralESIGMASur` would not require any additional dependencies.
+However, its hybridized IMR version `IMRESIGMASur` will require downloading the NR surrogate data file ([installation instructions above](https://github.com/Akash-Maurya-0899/esigmapy/tree/surrogate#installing-nrsur7dq4)).

 ### Trying out `ESIGMASur`
 The usage instructions and the various functionalities of `ESIGMASur` are detailed in [this tutorial notebook](https://github.com/Akash-Maurya-0899/esigmapy/blob/surrogate/notebooks/ESIGMASur_generation.ipynb).